Your guide to events in the Upper Hunter

 Advertisement

-From the historic Baroona mansion at Whittingham, to Army cadet training and simple still-life moments, Singleton artist Vivien Dwyer's observations of the world around her over the last four decades are being celebrated as part of her new exhibition The Art of Being Here at the Singleton Arts and Cultural Centre.
-Opening at the centre from 6pm on July 8.
+From the historic Baroona mansion at Whittingham to Army cadet training and simple still-life moments, Singleton artist Vivien Dwyer's observations of the world around her over the last four decades are being celebrated as part of her new exhibition The Art of Being Here at the Singleton Arts and Cultural Centre.

 Share your Upper Hunter event news.
 Email the details to upperhunter@austcommunitymedia.com.au.